Sialis

 Instructions: Put the baffle on BEFORE you put the nestbox on.

-1. Use tin snips (offset are best) to cut a hardware cloth circle that is 1" bigger all around than the stovepipe.
-Be careful of cuts and scrapes - see alternative.
+2. Use tin snips (offset are best) to cut a hardware cloth circle that is 1″ bigger all around than the stovepipe.
+Be careful of cuts and scrapes – it will be sharp!
+See alternative.
+(You can lay your stovepipe on top of the hardware cloth to draw a circle)

-2. Cut a small hole or "X" in the middle of the circle (the diameter of your pipe - usually 1/2 to 1 inch.)
+3. Cut a small hole or “X” in the middle of the circle (the diameter of your mounting pipe – usually 1/2 to 1 inch.)

-3. Put the circle over the top of the stovepipe.
+4. Put the hardware cloth circle over the top of the stovepipe.
 Then bend the edges down one inch all around so it it fits tightly INSIDE the stovepipe.

-4. Cut three tabs in the top of the stovepipe.
-Bend these over the hardware cloth.
+5. Use tin snips to cut three tabs in the top of the stovepipe.
+(Again, metal is sharp – be careful!
+Wear gloves.)
+Bend these tabs over the hardware cloth.

-5. Bolt the two strips of hanger iron (or a hose clamp) securely on either side of the mounting pipe, and bend them to support the hardware cloth.
-Duct tape wrapped around the pole helps hold the hanger iron in place.
+6. Bolt the two strips of hanger iron (or a hose clamp) securely on either side of the mounting pipe, and bend them to support the hardware cloth.
+Duct tape wrapped around the pole helps hold the hanger iron in place, however the tape will deteriorate over time.
+A radiator hose clamp is better.

-7. Slip the assembled baffle over the pole until it rests on the hanger iron bracket.
-The baffle needs to be at least four feet off the ground.
+8. Slip the assembled baffle over the pole until it rests on the hanger iron bracket.
+The top of the baffle needs to be at least four feet off the ground.
 The baffle should wobble a little to discourage climbing predators.
+Put it 3-4″ below the bottom of the box.
+This encourages the snake to go inside the baffle and get stopped.
+(If the baffle is too low, the snake might go up over the outside.)

 Notes: